justicephysics/humanos2.0/earn-more-burn-more.md

 # 🔥 The e^m ↔ b^m Cycle — Earn More, Burn More

 *The 90% are trapped in survival mode.
 The 9.99% are trapped in a different cage: earn more, burn more.
 Every raise is consumed by burnout.
 Every promotion accelerates the treadmill.
-The Virtual Nalanda connects to all 99.99%—and shows that the only exit is the Space State.*
+The Justice Physics Nalanda connects to all 99.99%—and shows that the only exit is the Space State.*

 ---